MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/03-data-descriptions.md

 ### 1. What are Data Descriptions?

-Data descriptions are a detailed explanation and documentation of each data attribute or variable in a dataset.
+> Data descriptions are a detailed explanation and documentation of each data attribute or variable in a dataset.
+{: .objectives}

 Depending on the use case and field of research, these data descriptions are also known as:
 - Codebooks (e.g. in Statistics or Social Sciences)
 - Data Dictionaries (e.g. in Computer and Data Science)
 - Labels or Data Tags (e.g. in Crowdsourcing or Humanities)